pkar/pruxy/README.md

 # pruxy

-A simple reverse proxy that is configured from etcd.
+A simple reverse proxy that is configured from etcd or environment variables.

 ### run